Shelby Bryan: Personal life

-Bryan started boxing when he was 14 years old, and at age 16 became one of the youngest Golden Gloves contenders.
+Bryan started boxing when he was 14 years old, and at age 16 competed in a Golden Gloves competition.

 Bryan and his first wife, Lucia, have two daughters, Ashley and Alexis.
 After divorcing Lucia, Bryan married his second wife Katherine, and had two sons, Austin and film director Jack.
 Three of his four children live in New York (Ashley, Austin and Jack), and Alexis lives in Beverly Hills.

-Bryan gained media attention in 1999 when he started an affair with renowned Vogue Editor in Chief, Anna Wintour.
+Bryan gained media attention in 1999 when he started an affair with renowned Vogue Editor-in-Chief Anna Wintour.
 The two met at a Benefit Ball for the New York Ballet.
 Both Bryan and Wintour ended their marriages and lived together in New York's Greenwich Village.
 Bryan continues to maintain a residence in Houston.
 While he did accompany Wintour to high-profile fashion, cultural and fundraising events, Bryan intentionally flew "under the radar."
 The couple also enjoyed traveling and attending U.S. Open tennis matches.
 They split in 2020.

 Bryan was chairman of the Texas Chamber Orchestra, and is a financial contributor to New York's Metropolitan Opera, the Houston Fine Arts Museum, and the Houston Grand Opera.
 Bryan also served on the board of The Actors Studio in the late 1980s.
 His personal ties to the performing arts include a first cousin, Peter Masterson, who was co-author and director of the hit Broadway musical The Best Little Whorehouse in Texas.
 Another cousin, Horton Foote, won two Academy Awards for his screenplays as well as the Pulitzer Prize for Drama.
 And Bryan himself, in 1983, co-produced the off-Broadway play The Last of the Knucklemen.